thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 - NixOS installation media (**25.05 "Warbler"** recommended for the 2024 ProArt P16 H7606WI, as it includes a newer kernel and improved hardware support for recent AMD CPUs and NVIDIA GPUs).
 - Internet connection
 - Basic knowledge of NixOS and the command line
-- An external USB drive or storage device to save the EFI backup.
+- An external USB drive or storage device to save backups.

 ## Pre-Installation Steps